INTERSTAT/Statistics-Contextualized/meetings/hackathon-march-2022.md

 ### Report on work done

 * Update of the [status document](../pilots/status.md)
+* Development of the pilots code
+* Improvement of the documentation

 ## Thursday 20

 ### Objectives

-* Work on CB import
+* Work on Context Broker import
+  * Metadata (including SDMX)
+  * Data
 * Work on data catalogue
 * Work on client applications